 5. Endometrial Biopsy

-In some cases, doctors may collect a sample of the uterine lining for further analysis.
+In some cases, a small sample of the uterine lining is collected for detailed laboratory analysis to rule out abnormal or precancerous conditions.

 6. Hysteroscopy

-Once the cause is identified, the doctor recommends the most suitable treatment plan.
+Once the exact cause is identified, the doctor recommends a personalized treatment plan based on the patient’s condition and overall health needs.

-Fortunately, several effective treatments are available.
-The choice depends on the cause, severity, age, and future pregnancy plans.
+Treatment for heavy bleeding is fortunately available through several effective medical approaches.
+However, the choice of treatment depends on the underlying cause, severity of symptoms, age, and future pregnancy plans.

 1. Medications for Heavy Bleeding